-To summarize, women cannot be administered the oath of testimony because they cannot act as witnesses, and they cannot serve as judges since one who cannot witness cannot judge.
+To summarize, women cannot act as witnesses, and they cannot serve as judges since one who cannot witness cannot judge.
 Nowhere in the rabbinic conversation is any attempt made to rationalize the exclusion of women, e.g., due to a flaw in women’s character.
 The claim that some make, that women cannot be witnesses because they do not have the ability to remain objective due to their emotional tendencies has no basis in the Talmud.
 In practice, women can actually testify in many important areas of law.
 These include testimony regarding the state of affairs between a husband and wife, whether a woman is a virgin (including her own virginity), establishing that a captive woman was not raped and is subsequently permitted to marry a priest, and her own or another woman’s personal status which would permit or prohibit her/them from marrying.

-Furthermore, women can testify in monetary cases cases in which a single witness is sufficient such as issues of kashrut, separating hallah, checking for hametz, and menstrual purity and impurity.
+Furthermore, women can testify in monetary cases in which a single witness is sufficient such as issues of kashrut, separating hallah, checking for hametz, and menstrual purity and impurity.
 The exclusion of women from testifying in court cases where only two male witnesses are accepted is treated as an apodictic statement, existing without explanation or contextualization.
 There are also many exceptions to the rule.

 Deborah: Judge and Prophetess